 In this article, we will look at how you can use MarketXLS’s portfolio beta calculator template to easily calculator Beta of your portfolios.
+MarketXLS has a very strong portfolio analytics engine that can get you all kind of analysis of your portfolio with easy to use Excel functions

 What is Beta?

-Beta is a way to measure the Systematic Risk.
+Betais a way to measure the Systematic Risk.
 Let’s say you are considering investing in an Amazon INC. Stock AMZN and you want to find out the total risk in that investment.
 You can also think about “risk” as the volatility of the movement in the price.
 Now, the overall risk is a combination of up of Systematic Risk and Unsystematic risk.

 Unsystematic risk comes from company-specific events.
 For example, the company’s profits were not up to expectations.
 Or if there was some news in the market that was just about the company.